sgaabdu4/sgaabdu4/README.md

 Good news!
 I've completed my Masters in Cybersecurity at Cardiff University. 🎓 It's been an amazing journey, but I'm glad to be focusing more on what I love most - coding and problem-solving.

-Outside of work, I'm an avid volunteer, contributing to PwC's CSR Committee and the Muslim Network.
+Outside of work, I'm an avid volunteer, contributing to CSR Committee and the Muslim Network.
 Here, I blend my love for technology with community service, automating stuff (because it's fun!) and designing user-friendly apps. 🌍❤️

 I'm always on the lookout for the next intriguing project or a friendly chat about the latest in tech.
 If you're into creating innovative solutions and tackling tech challenges, let's connect! 🤝